philipredstone/DatabaseViewer/README.md

 - More customization
 - MySQL user management
 - Create databases and tables
-- Edit Entrys in tables
+- Edit Entries in tables

 ## Installation